waqar-nadeem/waqar-nadeem/README.md

 ## 🎓 Bachelors of Science in Computer Science Undergraduate

-### 🖥️ Aspiring Full Stack Software Developer

-I am a dedicated Bachelors in Science in Computer Science Undergraduate student, passionate about building scalable web applications and cloud native architectures.
-I am eager to bring my theoretical knowledge and technical skills with a practical mindset to create innovative software solutions.
+I am a dedicated Bachelor of Science in Computer Science undergraduate, passionate about developing efficient computing solutions, secure networked systems, and scalable architectures.
+I am eager to apply my theoretical knowledge and technical skills to practical challenges in computing, networking, and security.

 #### 💻 Technical Stack